 Sick Kids?
 4 Comforting Activities to Keep Your Child Entertained and Calm

 If it feels like everyone you know is either sick or on the verge of coming down with something, you’re not imagining it.
-There are sick kids and consequently, sick adults all over.
-Flu cases are spiking in New York, there’s a major norovirus outbreak, and RSV is also making its rounds.
-And let’s not forget the growing concern over bird flu cases.
-With all these germs circulating, it’s no wonder colds and illnesses seem to be everywhere this winter.
+There are sick kids and, consequently, sick adults all over.
+Flu cases are spiking in New York and much earlier than usual, there’s a norovirus outbreak, and RSV is also making its rounds.
+With all these germs circulating, it’s no wonder colds and illnesses seem to be everywhere this winter… and it’s only been officially winter for one day.

-For parents, this means more days at home with sick kids—days that can quickly feel long and overwhelming.
+For parents, this means more days at home with sick kids, days that can quickly feel very long and often overwhelming.
 Keeping them entertained and comforted while they rest can be a challenge, especially when you’re sick yourself.
-To help you navigate this germy season, here are 4 ways to keep your sick child engaged and content while they recover, and make some good memories along the way.
+To help you navigate this germy season, here are 4 ways to keep your sick child engaged and content while they recover:

 Color in Coloring Books